bcgov/entity/docs/Way of Working/PO-Sync_Agenda_Notes.md

 July 03, 2020
 ----
 a.
 Discuss the PI planning together
-   - Have a longer term plan done for Relationship team. @Amit and Jyoti to connect
+   - Have a longer term plan done for Relationship team. @Amit and Jyoti to connect.
    -
 b.
 PIA/STRA update for BCOMP/release on june 30th - whats outstanding?
+   - Nothing is outstanding

+c.
+Jyoti, Jennifer and Sandra to work on OKR's and bring more solid plan to the table.

+d.
+Loren to create his Epics in Zenhub

+e.
+Linda, Kaine and Jyoti to update the release board and Epics in Zenhub.

 ----
 June 24, 2020